 The first arm will match any point that lies on the x axis by specifying that the y field matches if its value matches the literal 0.
 The pattern still creates an x variable that we can use in the code for this arm.

-Similarly, the second arm matches any point on the y axis by specifying that the x field matches if its value is 0, and creates a variable y for the value of the y field.
+Similarly, the second arm matches any point on the y axis by specifying that the x field matches if its value is 0 and creates a variable y for the value of the y field.
 The third arm doesn’t specify any literals, so it matches any other Point and creates variables for both the x and y fields.

-In this example, the value p matches the second arm by virtue of x containing a 0, so this will print On the y axis at 7.
+In this example, the value p matches the second arm by virtue of x containing a 0, so this code will print On the y axis at 7.

 Destructuring Enums

-We’ve destructured enums before in this book, like in Listing 6-5 in Chapter 6 when we destructured an Option<i32>.
+We’ve destructured enums earlier in this book, for example, when we destructured Option<i32> in Listing 6-5 in Chapter 6.
 One detail we haven’t mentioned explicitly is that the pattern to destructure an enum should correspond to the way the data stored within the enum is defined.
-For example, let’s take the Message enum from Listing 6-2 and write a match with patterns that will destructure each inner value in Listing 18-15:
+As an example, in Listing 18-15 we use the Message enum from Listing 6-2 and write a match with patterns that will destructure each inner value:

+prod: check xrefs

-Filename: src/main.rs
+src/main.rs

 enum Message {